CSIO-FPIL/Dense-Sense-ODOR/README.md

 # Explainability
-We elucidate the structure-odour relationship using Intergrated Gradients on the molecular graphs.
+We attempt to elucidate the structure-odour relationship using Intergrated Gradients on the molecular graphs.
 We have explained for the model that is using graphs featurized by <code>DMPNNFeaturizer()</code> and LDM data, for a given SMILE and odor label.The code can be a found in this <code>Dense_Sense_Explainability_g1.ipynb</code> notebook.

 # Figures
 All the figures used in the paper are available in the [figures](https://github.com/CSIO-FPIL/generative-odor/tree/main/figures) folder.